 When asked what our residents would do to, to be supported to live a healthier life?
-What can services do to provide you with better care and support?
-What would make it easier for you to take control of your health and wellbeing?
+What can services do to provide you with better care and make it easier for you to take control of your health and wellbeing?